 The goal of head work is

-- Helping the horse to gain trust when his head is touched or when there is movements on or around his head.
+- Helping the horse to gain trust when his head is touched or when there are movements around his head.

 - Increased body awareness.